 Proceeding past Junction Chamber 1, Triple Barrel Hall of the Jones Falls Conduit, the 3 tunnels combine into 2 massive tunnels, that run side by side.
 Again these conduits composition are made up of concrete all the way around.
 The river runs through the conduit on the right side (right side as your heading south) leaving explorer with no option other then to take the left tunnel.
 Immediately after Triple Barrel Hall the tunnels bear slightly to the right before straitening out again.
 The enormous size of these bad boys are incredible.
 More like underground urban sanatoriums.
 The ceilings are approximately 9-10 meters high (30 feet) and 5.5-6.0 meters (18-20ft) wide.
 Like massive, never ending hallways.
 Dependent upon the volume of the river, the early portions of this conduit has very little water.

-There are a number of drains both quite large and small that are positioned in the upper portion of the walls, towards the top of the ceiling.
-These drains outflow small buried streams.
+There are 2 large drains and a number of small drains that are positioned in the upper portion of the walls, towards the top of the ceiling.
+The 2 of the larger outfalls, drains small buried streams.
+They look look they could push out 200-400 cubic foot second or 7-8 foot in size.
 The explorer will quickly leave if this outflow starts hitting the opposing wall.

-There is some notable graffiti art towards the end of this tunnel.
+There is some notable graffiti art towards the end of this tunnel, just prior to the Formidable Zone of Isolation.
 One of the most impressive graffiti in the entire tunnel lies at the end of this section.
 Impressive due to the fact that it spans almost the entire face of the wall.
 Further research brings to light this style of graffiti is known as “Blockbuster graffiti” or “Roller Graffiti”.
 Its a massive piece of art with a hand holding a bottle, tagged by 1202 that reads “KEEP GOING —>” .

 Looking South near Junction Chamber I

-Do not try to access the Jones Falls Conduit!
+Do not try to access these Conduits / tunnels / storm sewers!
 It’s dangerous.
 Getting caught within, or even trying to get in, probably could be considered a serious offense.
 Especially after the events of 9/11.
 These pages provides a complete virtual tour of the system that you can enjoy without risking your life or a criminal record.
 An explorer already risked their life, so that you can explore virtually from home… so stay safe, and stay away!